The Names of God (Elohim)

 There are many great and precious promises connected to the knowing of Elohim’s name.
 His name is not “God” or “the LORD.”
 Those are His titles, and as such, informs us as to His position of authority.
 We must study this subject out for ourselves and let Elohim’s Spirit lead us into the truth of this matter for He will do it for His name’s sake (Psalm 25:11).

 There is a sense of intimacy when using the names of Elohim and His Son, Yahushua, rather than just Their titles.
 Yahushua is His Son’s name; not Jesus.
-His name while He lived on earth would have been what we know as Joshua today.
-Why transliteration was not used in the translation of the Old and New Testament I do not know, but it is time for Elohim’s name to be made known “throughout all the earth” and for His Son's name to be properly known also.
+His name while He lived on earth would should have been translated to what we know as Joshua today.
+Why transliteration for Their names was not used in the translation of the Old and New Testament I do not know, but it is time for Elohim’s name to be made known “throughout all the earth” and for His Son's name to be properly known also.

 Consider this Scripture: “And to Seth, to him also there was born a son; and he called his name Enos: Then began men to call upon the name of the LORD” (Genesis 4:26, KJV).
 What name did they call upon when they called upon "the name of the LORD?"
 They did not call on His title; they called upon His name.
 They called upon Yahuwah, did they not?

 “And he removed from thence unto a mountain on the east of Bethel, and pitched his tent, having Bethel on the west, and Hai on the east: and there he builded an altar unto the LORD, and called upon the name of the LORD” (Genesis 12:8 KJV).
 Abram called upon Yahuwah because he knew His name and not just upon His title.
 Abraham was Yahuwah's friend and knew Him intimately as friends know each other by their names.